peter-power-594/WordpressMarkupMarkdown/readme.txt

 == Changelog ==

+=3.8.1=

+Bug fix:
+- Solved an issue with EasyMDE overlay modes when the spell checker styles were not applied

-= 3.7.8 =
+= 3.8.0 =

 Improvement:
 If H1 heading is disabled from the options panel, then inside the WYSIYWIG you can use the sharp sign # for ordered list

 Bug fix:
 - Editor wasn't loaded properly if the spell checker was enabled but no dictionary was selected
-- A few javascript errors fixed with the spell checker and the suggestions engine when space or special chars were involved
+- A few javascript errors fixed with the spell checker's suggestions when space or special chars were involved

 = 3.7.4 =